-Below you’ll find the best tips I’ve learned along my ten year journey as a writing teacher and avid reader of books about conferring…
+Below you’ll find the best tips I’ve learned along my eleven year journey as a writing teacher and avid reader of books about conferring…

 I conference with individuals and up to five students at a time during a twenty minute block of independent writing/reading time.
-But how do you get to all your individual students during a twenty minute block of silent writing/reading time?!?
+But how do you get to all your individual students during a twenty minute block of writing/reading time?!?

 You keep the conferences short and to the point!
 A conference should last no more than five minutes.
 You should be able to meet with up to four students during a twenty minute block.
 This means that if you have a class of thirty-two you should have a conference with each individual every eight days.